ohnotnow/ticky/PROJECT_PLAN.md

 - Admins can toggle to view all users' conversations
 - Flyout modal shows full conversation with parsed recommendations

+### Org Chart Management (`/org-chart`)
+- View and manage the organisation structure (Teams, Members, Skills)
+- Filter members by name or specific team
+- **Steerability**: Edit specific "Routing Guidance" notes for members (e.g. "Only handles physical hardware") which are injected into the LLM prompt to guide decisions
+- Skill proficiency tracking (High/Medium/Low) with visual indicators

 ### API Access
 - Sanctum-protected REST API for programmatic access
 - Manage API tokens from the API Keys page